madhur/madhur.github.com/_posts/2014-06-08-guidebuildgit2.markdown

 > Interested in binaries?
 Git 2.0.0 build can be fetched from my Github repo [https://github.com/madhur/msysgit-2.0.0](https://github.com/madhur/msysgit-2.0.0)
 > Note that I have not tested it thoroughly myself.
-If you face any issues, do bring it to my notice but I am in no way responible for it.
+If you face any issues, do bring it to my notice but I am in no way responsible for it.
 Use it at your own risk.

 [Git 2.0.0](https://git.kernel.org/cgit/git/git.git/tree/Documentation/RelNotes/2.0.0.txt) just released few days back.

-However, just like many other popular Linux tools, Windows Community is ignored.
-There is no official build of Git 2.0.0 for Windows.

-As of this writing, [MysysGit for Windows](http://msysgit.github.io/) has latest version 1.9.2 availalbe for download.
+As of this writing, [MsysGit for Windows](http://msysgit.github.io/) has latest version 1.9.2 available for download.

 Eager to try out this new version, I decided to build it myself.

-* Download MysysGit build envrionment for Windows from here - [https://github.com/msysgit/msysgit](https://github.com/msysgit/msysgit)
+* Download MysysGit build environment for Windows from here - [https://github.com/msysgit/msysgit](https://github.com/msysgit/msysgit)

 Place it in a directory such as `C:\gitbuild`